Beffyman/AspNetCore.Client/README.md

   - HeaderParameterAttribute!
 Which makes a header a parameter inside the generated methods, which may or may not be required.
   - IncludeHeaderAttribute!
 Which defines a constant header value to be included
 - How do I tell my teammates that an endpoint has known response types for status codes?
   - ProducesResponseType!
-Generates action paramters that allow custom logic depending on the status code returned, without needing to manually check it.
+Generates action parameters that allow custom logic depending on the status code returned, without needing to manually check it.
 - What if sometimes I want to intercept requests before they go out?
   - IHttpOverride!
 Which allows for potential cache interception of requests.
 - If I own the endpoint's code, why can't I just generate clients from it to make interacting with it as simple as injecting it?